aboood40091/GTX-Extractor/README.md

 * AboodXD - Writing this thingy.

 ## Special thanks to:
-* Exzap, AddrLib - Helping with swizzling.
+* Exzap - Helping with swizzling.